sourcegraph/handbook/content/engineering/core-services/index.md

 After the internal discussion of the team's work plan for the iteration ends, the tracking issue is ready to be *reviewed* by external stake-holders.
 The team manager asks for +1s from the relevant [Product Manager](../../product/roles.md#product-manager) and the [VP of Engineering](../roles.md#vp-engineering).

-After adjusting the work plan according to their feedback (if necessary), the team manager marks the tracking issue as final.
+After adjusting the work plan according to their feedback (if necessary), the team manager marks the tracking issue as approved in its "Status" section and labels all planned issues with a `planned/$MILESTONE` label.

+Because this label allows the `tracking-issue` tool to keep track of issues that are taken out of the milestone during the iteration, it should not be removed from those issues when that happens.